MicrosoftDocs/azure-docs/articles/machine-learning/team-data-science-process/group-manager-tasks.md

 ## Create an organization and project in Azure DevOps

-1. Go to [visualstudio.microsoft.com](https://visualstudio.microsoft.com), select **Sign in** in the upper right corner, and sign into your Microsoft account.
+1. Go to [visualstudio.microsoft.com](https://visualstudio.microsoft.com), select **Sign in** at upper right, and sign into your Microsoft account.

    ![Sign in to your Microsoft account](./media/group-manager-tasks/signinvs.png)